charlesrocabert/puutools/README.md

 ## What is puuTools <a name="puutools"></a>

 <p align="justify">
-<strong>puuTools</strong> allows to dynamically create, track and manage lineage and phylogenic trees inside forward-in-time, individual-based simulations of evolution.
+<strong>puuTools</strong> allows to dynamically create, track and manage lineage and phylogenic trees during individual-based forward-in-time simulations of evolution.

-With <strong>puuTools</strong>, it is possible to update the lineage and/or the phylogenic tree of a population at each generation during a simulation, and to track the evolution of any individual, population or phylogenetic-level property at time resolution. <strong>puuTools</strong> is easy to deploy and is versatile thanks to class inheritance.
+With <strong>puuTools</strong>, it is possible to update the lineage and/or the phylogenic tree of a population at each generation during a simulation, and to track and recover any evolutionary events. <strong>puuTools</strong> is easy to deploy and versatile.

 <strong>puuTools</strong> is an all-in-one library.
 It does not depend on third-party packages, and its code is kept simple and light.
 Learn more about what is under the hood [here](#behind_the_scene).